plotdevice/plotdevice/README.md

 script invoking the `plotdevice` tool).
 To install the module and command line tool use `python setup.py install`

-Easier still, you can install the module directly from PyPI with a simple `pip install plotdevice`
+Easier still, you can install the module directly from PyPI with a simple `pip3 install plotdevice`

 Documentation
 -------------